#TeenMom2's Javi Marroquin Reacts To Kailyn Lowry's Outing With Another Man

 “Lmao y’all are on it man,” he wrote to the person who shared the deleted photo.
 “I’m gonna make sure I don’t put anything crazy on my snap cause I know y’all will have it!
 Lol.”

-Kailyn Lowry and Javi Marroquin were married for three years before splitting in May of last year and share one child, three-year-old son Lincoln Marshall Marroquin.
+Kailyn Lowry and Javi Marroquin were married for three years before splitting in May of last year and share one child, 3-year-old son Lincoln Marshall Marroquin.

 G.H.O.A.T greatest host of all time